On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Introduction

 \subsection{Notations}

-Through the whole paper, unless stated otherwise, Greek indices $\{\al, \beta, \cdots\}$, corresponding to the spacetime coordinates, are chosen in $\{0, 1, 2\}$; Latin indices $\{i, j, k, \cdots\}$, corresponding to the spatial coordinates, are $\{1, 2\}$; and we use the Einstein summation convention to sum over repeated upper and lower indices.
+Through the whole paper, unless stated otherwise, Greek indices $\{\al, \beta, \cdots\}$, corresponding to the spacetime coordinates, are chosen in $\{0, 1, 2\}$; Latin indices $\{i, j, k, \cdots\}$, corresponding to the spatial coordinates, are $\{1, 2\}$; and the Einstein summation convention will be used.
 In addition, the convention $f\lesssim g$ means that there exists a generic positive constant $C$ such that $f\le Cg$.

 Since \eqref{1.9} is a nonlinear wave equation, it is natural to introduce the inverse spacetime metric $(g^{\al\beta})$ as follows:

 while $(g_{\al\beta})$ represents the corresponding metric:

 where $c=1+2\p_t\phi+|\nabla\phi|^2$, and $\delta_{ij}$ is the usual Kronecker symbol.